How to read financial statements of a company?

 - Cash from operating activities: Revenue generating activities of an enterprise.
 For example, sale & purchase of goods and services.

-- Cash from investing activities: Sale and purchase of fixed assets (machinery, equipment and improvements) and long-term investments.
+- Cash from investing activities: Sale and purchase of fixed assets (machinery, equipment, and improvements) and long-term investments.

 - Cash from financial activities: Change in capital & borrowings (short term and long term) of the business.
+Here, a company can raise capital by getting loans, offering new shares etc. Further, the cash outflow from financial activities can be through dividends, buybacks here.

 For a healthy company, cash inflows should be positive and high.